sshilko/moar/_posts/2016-10-14-Compiling-Php.md

 * xml is required for [utf8_decode](http://php.net/manual/en/function.utf8-decode.php) & utf8_encode
 * most of the libraries are compiled-in, while only few are built as shared (i.e. `--with-gd=shared`)

-What extensions you wish to build as shared up to you, here is a mine sizes reference table
+What extensions you wish to build as shared is up to you, here is a mine sizes reference table

 {% highlight bash %}